Elder Financial Abuse

 - Learning to identify and avoid investment schemes with BCSC InvestRight’s Seniors and Adults Over 50: Check Before You Invest guide.

-Who to Contact if You Suspect Elder Financial Abuse
+How to Report Elder Financial Abuse

 Telephone: 604-899-6854 or 1-800-373-6393 (toll free across Canada)

 If you suspect other forms of financial abuse, these are resources that you can look to for help: